EmreKp/car-factory/README.md

 /?type=sedan
 ```

-and resulting response is only a string message such as
+and resulting response is a JSON string such as

 ```
+{
-Sedan Car has produced.
+  "result": "Sedan Car has produced."
+}
 ```

 To run the code, you must have Java JDK 11 and Maven 3+.
 Then you can run it by using an IDE (e.g. IntelliJ IDEA) or by command line with: